Skip to content

 Handling Issues

-This page guides you in dealing with false positives.
-Especially if you start out using Knip in a large project and have a long report, it makes sense to go over the issue types one by one.
+If you start out using Knip in a large project and have a long report, it makes sense to go over the issue types one by one.
 For instance, reducing the number of unused files will also reduce the number of unused dependencies.

 Unused files